Hyperbolic non-Abelian semimetal: Supercell method

 From \cref{eq:lowE}, the energy vanishes when

 which in turn implies that $X=0$, $q_3=q_4=q_5=q_6=0$ and $d_{2,3,3}=0$.
 It is then easy to deduce that the nodal line is described by $q_1^2+q_2^2 = 6(4-|m|)$.

-\section{Mass dependence of the nodal manifold}
+\subsubsection{Mass dependence of the nodal manifold}

 The nodal manifold of the 2-supercell in its 6D BZ can be further studied as a function of the mass $m$.
 As seen in \cref{fig:evol}, the manifold has a complicated structure when projected to the first three momentum coordinates.
 The simple structure of a nodal ring emerges only close to $m=3$.
 Referring to the case of Weyl semimetals, the degeneracy in the spectrum can only be removed either by breaking translation symmetry and allowing the Weyl points to hybridize or by tuning model parameters to bring them together.
 Similarly, here the nodal ring shrinks to a point as one tunes the mass towards $m=4$, which marks a phase transition to the trivial atomic limit.
-One can also extract the scaling of the DOS as a function of the energy and the results appear in \cref{fig:dos_scaling}.
-Exactly at $m=0$, however, the 2-supercell DOS has a linear scaling that can be attributed to an additional symmetry and a change in the node co-dimension, as explained in Appendix~\ref{app:symmetry-analysis}.